Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Salesforce Health Cloud complete 2026 guide

-If you're stepping into a Health Cloud project from a core Salesforce background, the data model alone takes weeks to internalize.
-This guide is the canonical mental map: what Health Cloud is, how its objects fit together, where it integrates with Epic/Cerner, what changed in 2026 with Agentforce, and the implementation roadmap that doesn't blow up at month four.
+If you are stepping into a Health Cloud project from a core Salesforce background, the data model alone takes weeks to internalize.
+This article is the canonical mental map.
+What Health Cloud is, how its objects fit together, where it integrates with Epic and Cerner, what changed in 2026 with Agentforce, and the implementation roadmap that does not blow up at month four.

 Health Cloud is: